asuffield/tutorials/js/lesson3/tutorial.md

 the `$()` function, as `$(this)`.

-In our case, the element that the event came from is the `<span class='label pending'>` element that was clicked on.
+In our case, the element that the event came from is the `<span class="label pending">` element that was clicked on.
 We can use the jQuery `.parent()` method to find the parent of that element, which will be the `<li>`.